 How It Works

 Governors across all 50 states and territories designate low-income census tracts as “Opportunity Zones”.
 Investors then have the chance to take profits from current holdings and reinvest them in “Opportunity Funds,” which finance commercial and industrial real estate, housing, infrastructure, and current or start-up businesses located in the Opportunity Zones.
 After several years in the Fund, some of the tax on investors’ initial profits (capital gains) will be forgiven.
 And, the longer investors leave their money in the Fund, the more capital gains tax will be waived.
 If held for a decade, the added profit made from the Opportunity Fund investment will not be taxed at all.

 In 2019, the Foundation launched the Community Capacity Building Initiative to help cities attract investment that delivers sustainable benefits for the 30+ million low-income Americans living in Opportunity Zones.

-As part of the initiative six cities will receive:
+As part of the Initiative, cities will receive:

 - A municipal leadership position dedicated solely to responsible stewardship of Opportunity Zone investments

 - Two community engagement specialists to help ensure local residents and small business people are involved at every step